mongodb/design/README.md

 ### To Build Locally

-Clone repo and create `config.js` in the root directory. :
+Clone the repo.
+Create `config.js` in the root directory and add the following:

 ```
 var config = {